TobiWo/eth-duties/README.md

 **Note: Wrapping an identifier-alias-pair in quotes or double quotes is not true for a `docker-compose`.
 Please check the example [compose](docker/compose.yaml).**

+### rest

+Eth-duties offers the possibility to start a rest server with some basic endpoints.
+This is a very simple implemenation which starts a rest server on your localhost.
+The server can be started with flag `--rest`.
+The port can be modified with `--rest-port`.
+The full swagger spec can be accessed (using default port 5000) via [http://localhost:5000/docs](http://localhost:5000/docs).

+This functionality can be used to e.g. create own automation scripts for updating your Ethereum clients.
+Beside that it is now also possible to add and remove validator indices via rest calls.

 ## What to expect

 Beside the actual functionality of logging upcoming duties I added some kind of UX in form of color coding.